 6. Learn a New Craft.
 Small studios offer a range of crafts, such as pottery, ceramics, making robots, and more.
 There is usually a small fee for materials, and the lessons are either free or inexpensive.

 7. Be a Tourist in Your Own Town.
-Most of us get stuck in a rut and do the same things over and over again.
-Dig yourselves out of that rut by making a list of all the local stuff you’ve never done before.
+Most of us get stuck in a rut and do the same things repeatedly.
+Dig yourselves out of that rut by listing all the local stuff you’ve never done before.
 Decide on a 5- to 15-mile radius from your home and go around clockwise.
 Write reviews after each trip to remind yourselves of where you’ve gone and which places you would love to visit again.
 Use Trip Advisor to find places and leave family reviews.